-If you are one of the many couples in which a U.S. citizen or permanent resident has married an undocumented (or illegal) immigrant, then you might be hoping to get that person a green card and settle into your life together in the United States.
+If you are one of the many binational couples in which a U.S. citizen or permanent resident has married an undocumented (or illegal) immigrant, then you might be hoping to get foreign national a green card and settle into married life.
 However, we have both good news and bad news.
 Although you (the immigrant) might meet the basic eligibility criteria for U.S. lawful permanent residence, you could run into several hurdles, in particular that:

-Under U.S. immigration law, immigrants who marry U.S. citizens or permanent residents are among the categories of people allowed to apply for green cards.
+Under U.S. immigration law, immigrants who marry U.S. citizens or permanent residents are among the categories of people allowed to apply for U.S. green cards.

-If the marriage is to a U.S. citizen, then the immigrant is an "immediate relative," meaning that an unlimited number of immigrant visas (green cards) are available in that category every year, so that the immigrant won't end up on a waiting list.
+If the marriage is to a U.S. citizen, then the immigrant is an "immediate relative," meaning that an unlimited number of immigrant visas (green cards) are available in that category every year and the immigrant can't possibly end up on a waiting list.
 It's also easier to adjust status, as described in the next section.

 If the marriage is to a U.S. lawful permanent resident (green card holder), then the immigrant is in preference category 2A, meaning there are a limited number of visas every year, and the immigrant will be on a waiting list.
 But it's not as long a wait as in some other categories (typically from two to five years).

 Now for the bad news.
-Whether an immigrant who is living in the U.S. can "adjust status" (apply for a green card without leaving the United States) depends on whether he or she fits into one of a few narrow exceptions.
+Whether immigrants who are living in the U.S. can "adjust status" (apply for a green card without leaving the United States) depends on whether they fit into one of a few narrow exceptions.
 Immigrants can adjust status only if they either:

-If, however, the immigrant entered the United States by unlawful means, such as having been a stowaway or crossing over the border through a fence, adjustment of status is not a procedural option.
+Immigrants who entered the United States by unlawful means, however, such as having been stowaways or crossed the border through a fence, cannot use adjustment of status.
+It is simply not a procedural option for them.

 If adjustment is not an option, the only possibility is to apply for the green card through a different procedure, called "consular processing."
 The risks of this are discussed below.